w3c/w3c-jekyll-theme/README.md

 title: Your Site Title
 description: A brief description of your site
 baseurl: "" # the subpath of your site, e.g. /blog
-member_only: true # if set to true, the pages will display a member-only banner
+acl: member # the pages will display a member-only banner
 defaults:
   -
     scope: